 Often, a parrot can tell the difference between a fertilized and unfertilized egg and will ignore the latter.
-Some parrots instinctively continue to sit on the eggs for 2-4 weeks until they should hatch.
+Some parrots instinctively continue to incubate their eggs for 2-4 weeks until they should hatch.

-Don’t attempt to remove unfertilized eggs the parrot is sitting on, as she may grow aggressive and protective.
-Wait for her to abandon the eggs.
+Don’t attempt to remove unfertilized eggs the parrot is sitting on because she may grow hostile and protective.
+Wait for her to abandon the eggs. voluntarily

-Don’t provide a nesting box, as this will encourage her to continue laying unfertilized eggs.
+Don’t provide a nesting box because this will encourage her to continue laying unfertilized eggs.

 What To Do with Infertile Parrot Eggs

 Remove unhatched eggs as soon as the parrot allows you to do so.
 Once the parrot loses interest in the eggs, throw them away.